samhattangady/mulki/content/chapter5.md

 that is left to us to figure out.

-What tends to happen in scenarios like this, is that all the people involved will search for that balance, where they are performing as little of their duties as possible, without triggerring the management or the rest of the volunteers.
+What tends to happen in scenarios like this, is that all the people involved will search for a balance, where they are performing as little of their duties as possible, without triggerring the management or the rest of the volunteers.
 So each person tries to get by with the minimum possible effort.